-All couple exercises involving direct physical collaboration with another person challenge the ability to resonate simultaneously with yourself and the other.
+All couple exercises involving direct physical collaboration or exchange at a distance with another person challenge the ability to resonate simultaneously with yourself and the other.

 Focusing on centering and grounding while doing couple exercises is a way of supporting inner presence in contact; of sensing your internal base while in contact with the other.
 At the same time inner presence enhances the ability to resonate with the other, and in the collaboration to tune into rhythm, energy level, etc.